hcooper/bae-146-control-panel/README.md

 Screws
  - the build uses entirely M3 screws (except for M4s to mount the Arduino Mega).
- - Countersunk-head M3 4mm - attach the top and bottom panels
+ - M3 4mm countersunk attach the top panels to the bottom panels.
- - Rounded-head 6mm - attach the bottom panel to the support frames
+ - M3 6mm rounded-head attach the bottom panel to the support frames.
- - M3 4mm standoff screws - mount the LCD & LED displays
+ - M3 4mm standoff screws mount the LCD & LED displays

 Paint pen